 However some carriers or carry positions may not offer the best levels of support and comfort for baby or parent.
 In particular there is a lot of debate amongst advocates of regular baby carrying and manufacturers of baby carriers relating to the suitability of outwards facing carrying positions.
 There are various reasons why they may be not as suitable (for baby or parent) as parent facing positions, but disagreement about whether they should be avoided completely.

 Unfortunately very little research has been done to specifically examine the physical and psychological effects of different carrier/sling positions on a baby.
 Again it’s important to note that there is currently no evidence of actual harm caused to healthy babies by outwards facing carry positions, but existing knowledge about babies’ physiology and development added to experiences of parent comfort can be used to argue for the greater suitability of parent-facing carrying positions that fully support a baby’s thighs.

 The Case Against:

 Experts recommend that for optimal hip stability in the first year (and beyond) while a baby’s hip sockets are forming and hardening, a carrier should provide support for a baby’s thighs with the knees held higher than the hips and only the lower legs hanging down (the ‘M’ position).
 This is especially important during the first 6 months of development and for children with a family history of hip dysplasia or similar problems.
-It’s also the naturally most comfortable position that a healthy baby will normally adopt when they are being carried upright in their parent’s arms, and aids optimum positioning of the pelvis and spine as well.
+It’s also the naturally most comfortable position that a healthy baby will normally adopt when they are being carried upright in their parent’s arms, and aids optimum positioning of the pelvis and spine.

 In our experience, outwards facing carrying postitions in almost all carriers will not support a baby’s thighs to the level recommended and will allow their weight to hang down and away from the parent’s centre of gravity.
 With the weight supported mainly over the shoulders this will usually have the effect of dragging uncomfortably at the parent’s shoulders, encouraging an unnatural and uncomfortable posture.
 This effect is exaggerated in carriers without suitable lumbar support.